-If you need further convincing as to why windows are such a vital component of your home, check out our Top 9 Reasons to Replace Your Windows.
+If you need further convincing as to why windows are such a vital component of your home, check out our .
 Our homeowners often ask whether they should install wood or vinyl windows, and what the differences are between these options.

-Vinyl windows are often at a lower price point than wood windows so it’s easy to think they’re lower quality because of this.
-It's a common misconception so let's stick to the facts.
-The first thing to know is that vinyl windows are made out of PVC, which a plastic material, and were first developed in the 1970s as a more affordable alternative to wood windows.
+Vinyl windows often cost less than wood windows so it’s easy to assume they’re lower quality because of this.
+This is a common misconception so let's stick to the facts.
+The first thing to know is that quality vinyl windows are made out of PVC, which is a plastic material, and were first developed in the 1970s as a more affordable alternative to wood windows.

 Since the 70s, vinyl windows have become increasingly popular among homeowners as the quality and technology in manufacturing them has improved.
-As of 2012, vinyl windows held a 68% market share in the U.S. residential window market.
+As of 2012, vinyl windows held a in the U.S. residential window market.

-Affordable: Vinyl windows cost significantly less than comparable wood windows.
+: Vinyl windows cost significantly less than comparable wood windows.
 Some vinyl window options cost less than half of many wood window options.
-A good example of this is the Harvey Tribute vinyl window and the Pella Architect wood window.
+A good example of this is the vinyl window and the wood window.
 Though not an exact apples-to-apples comparison, it’s good to know as a level-set.
 Many vinyl windows come equipped with a lifetime warranty, too.

-Energy efficient: Despite somewhat widely held misconceptions, vinyl windows are significantly more energy efficient than wood.
+: Despite somewhat widely held misconceptions, vinyl windows are significantly more energy efficient than wood.
 They can come triple pane with u-values as low as .17 where as the lowest u-value of the wood windows we install is .25.
-This is a result of the way vinyl windows have multiple air chambers built into the frame and sash as well as the ability to accommodate the wider triple pane glass configuration option.
+This is a result of the way quality vinyl windows have multiple air chambers built into the frame and sash as well as the ability to accommodate the wider triple pane glass configuration option.

-Low-maintenance: Unlike wood windows, vinyl windows rarely require scraping, painting, or much maintenance.
+: Unlike wood windows, vinyl replacement windows rarely require scraping, painting, or much maintenance.
 Vinyl frames are extremely easy to clean, usually only requiring an occasional cleaning with soap and water.

 Wood windows are considered a classic window material choice by many contractors and homeowners due to their durability, energy efficiency, and beautiful, customizable appearance.
 For historic or rustic homes in particular, the warm and organic appeal of wood windows can be an especially great fit and worthy of the investment.
 Wood windows are also a desirable feature to potential homeowners and can add to resale value and curb appeal.